 REPOSITORY TAG IMAGE ID CREATED SIZE demo/webappcore 2.2.0 9729270fe1ac 38 hours ago 401MB <none> <none> 2822fcdec81d 38 hours ago 403MB <none> <none> 807f7b4b42c1 38 hours ago 398MB <none> <none> 659fbabfde96 38 hours ago 398MB <none> <none> ad0df2c81cf1 38 hours ago 397MB <none> <none> 97a33d1a133d 38 hours ago 395MB mcr.microsoft.com/dotnet/core/aspnet 2.2 36e5a01ef28f 3 days ago 395MB hello-world nanoserver 7dddd19ddc59 2 months ago 333MB nanoserver/iis latest 7eac2eab1a5c 9 months ago 1.29GB

 NOTE: I am using Windows 10 to demonstrate Docker image management.

 Next, we will limit the list and only print images by repository name.
 The command is

 REPOSITORY TAG IMAGE ID CREATED SIZE hello-world nanoserver 7dddd19ddc59 2 months ago 333MB

-You can also add addition filter to above command by providing tag.
+You can also add an addition filter to the above command by providing tag.
 The command is

 docker images [repository name]:[tag].